 Amy has a B.A. in history with an emphasis on alternative education from Vermont College.
 Amy is certified (grades K-8 Elementary, and grades 9-12 Secondary Social Studies) by the Commonwealth of Pennsylvania and also has certification in the Teacher Education Program by the National Coalition of Alternative Community Schools.

 Amy has been in the teaching field for the past 27 years.
 She taught in California, Arizona and in PA at Upattinas School and Community Center.
 For the past 10 years Amy has been homeschooling her two daughters and teaching at 3 different homeschool co-ops ages 2-18.
 Amy is an advocate for self-directed interest driven learning.
 She believes in non-coercive education and has experience with democratic community schools.
-Amy will be a trained Talking Stick Facilitator leading several Intermediate Programs.
+Amy is a trained Talking Stick Facilitator working with our Teen Program.

 Andy received a B.S. in early childhood and elementary education from Temple University and her M.Ed. in computers and technology from Arcadia University.
 She was employed as a kindergarten teacher with the School District of Philadelphia for ten years before the birth of her first child.

 Andy is continuing her plans with her husband to live life unconventionally while unschooling their three children, supporting organic and local products, crafting, gardening, listening to great diverse music, and coexisting in this life-long learning process.
-Andy is a trained Talking Stick Facilitator for our Day Program.
+Andy is a trained Talking Stick Facilitator working with our Day Program.

 Adrian received a B.A. in English with an emphasis on creative writing, as well as a minor in history, from La Salle University; after college, he served as an officer in the United States Army.
 A homeschooling father of four, web designer, writer, and feminist, Adrian is passionate about open source technology, alternate economies, protecting the freedom to create, social justice, and finding time to get lost in the woods now and then.

-Adrian owns a web design business, is an Eagle Scout who volunteers in leadership positions with the Boy Scouts of America, manages the Talking Stick website, and is a trained Talking Stick Facilitator leading some of our Teen Programs.
+Adrian owns a web design business, is an Eagle Scout who volunteers in leadership positions with the Boy Scouts of America, manages the Talking Stick website, and is a trained Talking Stick Facilitator working with our Teen Program.

 Alia received a B.A. in psychology from Rosemont College and became a Registered Nurse after graduating from Roxborough School of Nursing.
 Before homeschooling her three children for the last 13 years, she managed multiple alternative education programs in the greater Philadelphia area.

-Alia is a Trained Talking Stick Facilitator and facilitates the Day Program as well as the Intermediate and Teen Program.
+Alia is a Trained Talking Stick Facilitator working with our Day Program as well as the Intermediate and Teen Program.